unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 #### Step 1 - Choose a @unikname ####

 A @unikname is a human-readable identifier.
-It can be used to authenticate one-self on the Internet or to aggregate and advertise properties in an easily discoverable manner. @uniknames are private by default but can be publicly disclosed.
+It can be used to authenticate one-self on the Internet or to aggregate and advertise properties in an easily discoverable manner. @unikname are private by default but can be publicly disclosed.

 A @unikname is formatted as follows: